 This course explores the many facets of digital prepress production for print by focusing on preflight software, fonts, text and graphic requirements.
 Students learn to build electronic mechanicals and to recognize problem files using manual techniques and preflight software.
 The course content and assignments lead to an understanding of the process of digital workflow, files analysis and repair.
 Industry standard software is used for prepress production, proofing and PDF document creation for the print and publishing industry devices.
 Prerequisites: GART 112, GART 151, GART 251, GART 252.
-[Fall] [3 credits]
+[Fall] Applied Learning [3 credits] [3 contact hour(s)]